reclusivebox/reclusivecli/index.markdown

 ## Writing the specification <a name="writing-specs"></a>

-The RCLI 1.0 specification is just a json that describes the cli of your program.
+The ReclusiveCLI 1.0 specification is just a map that describes the cli of your program.
 To write a good specification you just need to know how to write flags and commands, things like stacks are handled by the RCL Interpreter.

 ### Flags <a name="flag-spec"></a>

-A json flag specification takes in three possible attributes:
+A flag specification takes in three possible attributes:

 - `"name"`: Just a string with the full name of the flag.
 - `"args"`: A positive integer with how many arguments the flag can take (zero can also be passed here).